SkylineCommunications/dataminer-docs/connector-help/connector_help/Ericsson_CE-xH40.md

 # Ericsson CE-xH40

-The **Ericsson CE-xH40** driver has a **serial** connection to monitor and configure the Ericsson encoder device over HTTP.
+The **Ericsson CE-xH40** connector has a **serial** connection to monitor and configure the Ericsson encoder device over HTTP.
 Alarm monitoring and trending can be activated on all important parameters.

 ## About